-"Note.-We are so much impressed by these two publications that we have taken over a quantity for sale. . .
+"Note.-We are so much impressed by these two publications that we have taken over a quantity for sale. ...
 The Duke of Bedford, be it noted, is a Christian Protestant."

-The Duke of Bedford's other pamphlets will be reissued from the press, as rapidly as possible, duly revised, in addition to new writings from
+The Duke of Bedford's other pamphlets will be reissued from the press, as rapidly as possible, duly revised, in addition to new writings from the properties.
 Important it is for India and the world that his pen.

-The master that opened the author's eyes to India should have its due place, concluded Teape THE COMMON MAN'S the scholar and student of comparative religion, as a civic entity, in the comity of nations, but how much more important for India and the world that India have its due place as a spiritual member in the wisdom of world thought, the living Church of God?
+The master that opened the author's eyes to India should have its due place, concluded Teape the worth of these Eastern teachings was Prothe scholar and student of comparative religion, fessor Deussen.
+With wonder Teape read as a civic entity, in the comity of nations, but

+DREAM as a civic entity, in the comity of nations, but how much more important for India and the world that India have its due place as a spiritual member in the wisdom of world thought, the living Church of God?

-In studying and translating the Forest Fathers, our comrade Teape was brought to a very close study of the poetry of Walt Whitman. poetry of Freedom and of Individualism expresses much of the thought of the Forest Fathers as though written by a disciple unconscious of the existence of the Masters.
-From a study of Whitman and a belief in his magnificent assertions of living, it is but a step to pause at the claims of the world, especially in war-time, and to realise that all one's scholarship, one's quest of knowledge, one's love of learning, has forced one into rebellion against the claims of And so William Marshall Teape false gods. scholar, sitting near the Forest Fathers, whilst living in the midst of Western Civilisation, has become a Pacifist, and Anti-Militarist, and a Socialist.
-Knowing that the editor of this journal styles himself an Atheist, he reaches out the hand of fellowship and says: the hand of fellowship, and says
+In studying and translating the Forest Fathers, our comrade Teape was brought to a very close study of the poetry of Walt Whitman. poetry of Freedom and of Individualism ex-presses much of the thought of the Forest Fathers as though written by a disciple unconscious of the existence of the Masters. a study of Whitman and a belief in his magnificent assertions of living, it is but a step to pause at the claims of the world, especially in war-time, and to realise that all one's scholarship, one's quest of knowledge, one's love of learning, has forced one into rebellion against the claims of And so William Marshall Teape, false gods. living in the midst of Western Civilisation, has become a Pacifist, and Anti-Militarist, and a Socialist.
+Knowing that the editor of this journal styles himself an Atheist, he reaches out the hand of fellowship, and says

-"Comrade, let us unite that war and want and oppression may be bandshed from the world for
+"Comrade, let us unite that war and want and oppression may be bandshed from the world for a day of justice, peace, and social service.
+Let us unite, that mankind may dwell together for evermore in peace and fellowship."